 - Brown the turkey in two batches.
 Brown in a large saucepan until mostly cooked.
 Drain, sprinkle one teaspoon, cumin, and chili powder, and cook for an additional 2 minutes.
 Add to slow cooker and cook second batch with the same directions.

 - Cook onions in the same pan after the turkey is done for 4-6 minutes.
 Add jalapeno and garlic and cook for an additional 1 minute.
 Add bell peppers and cook for 2 minutes.
 Remove from heat and add to slow cooker.

-- Add tomato paste, broth, petite diced tomatoes, cayenne pepper, and remaining teaspoon of cumin, salt, and chili powder to the slow cooker.
+- Add tomato paste, broth, petite diced tomatoes, cayenne pepper, zucchini, and sweet potato and remaining teaspoon of cumin, salt, and chili powder to the slow cooker.